>

 • Understand the cognitive mechanisms influencing perceptions and decisions

-• Identify stereotypes and microaggressions in everyday professional life
+• Identify stereotypes and microaggressions in daily professional life

-• Detect at-risk situations, including the most subtle ones
+• Detect risky situations, including the most subtle ones

 • Understand the impacts of discrimination on individuals and teams

-• Adopt a reflective stance toward one’s own practices
+• Adopt a reflective stance toward your practices

 PROGRAM